Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_docker.rst

 Docker
 ======

-MegaQC offers two ways of getting a containerized setup running:
+UltraQC offers two ways of getting a containerized setup running:

-1. A single Docker container containing MegaQC with a Gunicorn WSGI HTTP server
+1. A single Docker container containing UltraQC with a Gunicorn WSGI HTTP server
-2. A Docker Compose stack containing the MegaQC container, a Postgres container and a NGINX container
+2. A Docker Compose stack containing the UltraQC container, a Postgres container and a NGINX container

-.. _megaqc_docker_container:
+.. _ultraqc_docker_container:

-The MegaQC Docker container
+The UltraQC Docker container
 --------------------------------

 Overview
 ~~~~~~~~~~

-The MegaQC container is based on the `Node container <https://hub.docker.com/_/node>`_
+The UltraQC container is based on the `Node container <https://hub.docker.com/_/node>`_
 to compile all Javascript scripts and the `Gunicorn Flask container <https://hub.docker.com/r/tiangolo/meinheld-gunicorn-flask/dockerfile>`_
-providing Gunicorn, Flask and MegaQC preconfigured for production deployments.
+providing Gunicorn, Flask and UltraQC preconfigured for production deployments.
 The `Gunicorn Flask <https://hub.docker.com/r/tiangolo/meinheld-gunicorn-flask/dockerfile>`_ container
 is also the one spinning up the final server.

 Pulling the docker image from dockerhub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run MegaQC with docker, simply use the following command:
+To run UltraQC with docker, simply use the following command:

 .. code:: bash

-   docker run -p 80:80 multiqc/megaqc
+   docker run -p 80:80 multiqc/ultraqc

-This will pull the latest image from `dockerhub`_ and run MegaQC on port 80.
+This will pull the latest image from `dockerhub`_ and run UltraQC on port 80.

 Note that you will need to publish the port in order to access it from the host, or other machines.
 For more information, read https://docs.docker.com/engine/reference/run/ .